Margatroid/uploadstuffto.me/README.md

         bundle install

-4. Setup database.
+4. Setup development database.
 If you get an error about not being able to find a JavaScript runtime, add `therubyracer` to the Gemfile and run bundler again.